Skip to main content

 Kate_London_PlaneTrees.JPG

-How is canopy cover assessed?
+How was canopy cover assessed?

-This project uses a free, online tool called i-Tree Canopy, which provides a scientifically robust and consistent approach to estimating canopy cover.
+This project used a free, online tool called i-Tree Canopy, which provides a scientifically robust and consistent approach to estimating canopy cover.
 It’s a quick and easy approach, allowing a ward canopy cover assessment to be completed in around 45 minutes.

 Downloads